Bartow County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI in Bartow, GA, your vehicle is typically impounded for a few key reasons:
+When you're arrested for DUI in Bartow County, GA, your vehicle is typically impounded for several reasons:

-- Public Safety: To prevent you from driving under the influence again immediately after your arrest.
+- Public Safety: Impoundment prevents you from immediately driving under the influence again.

 - Evidence: Your car may be temporarily held if it's believed to contain evidence related to the DUI charge.

-- Standard Procedure: Towing and impoundment are often standard operating procedure following a DUI arrest in Bartow.
+- Standard Procedure: Towing and impoundment are standard procedure following a DUI arrest in Bartow County.

 Understanding why your car was impounded is the first step in getting it back.